This is based on opinion. Please don't list it on a work's trope example list.

 This happens a lot to Nitori.
 Her haircut looking too masculine, going to the all-boys school, having to wear the male's waiter outfit at her new job.

 If you believe that Takatsuki is confused about their gender due to societal pressure and Chiba's questioning and not in fact cis their choosing to live as a girl and bittersweet shift in both dress and personality from chapter 100-123 can be this.
-The dead-eyed expression they make when they tell Nitori they no longer want to live as a boy furthers the Tear Jerker quality as well.
+The dead-eyed expression they make when they tell Nitori they no longer want to live as a boy and then later when they cry holding her hand furthers the Tear Jerker quality as well.